 🔏 Managing access

-The incident's Homepage will show you who has access to the private incident ('Participants'), as well as granting and revoking access through the 'Manage Access' button.
+The incident's Homepage will show you who has participated in the private incident (Active Participants) and who has been a member (Observers).
+Granting and revoking access can be done through the 'Manage Access' button.

 🚨If your Slack workspace restricts who can remove people from channels, we won’t be able to automatically remove a user from a channel.
 In this case, you’ll need to ask the user to leave the channel, or have a workspace admin remove them, before you can revoke their access.